1.1 We are committed to safeguarding the privacy of our website visitors, service users, and individual customers.

 13.3 We may notify you of significant changes to this policy by email.

-14.2 You can contact us by using the contact form published on the website or “admin at musicmanta.com”.
+14.2 You can contact us by using the contact form or at our registered office address: 85 Great Portland Street, London, England, W1W 7LT.